-Chekhov's Three Sisters, directed by Donald Hicken and presented by BSA's senior acting ensemble, will run April 2-11.
+Chekhov's Three Sisters, was directed by Donald Hicken and presented by BSA's senior acting ensemble.

-Serenade featuring BSA's dancers and musicians will be presented April 9 at 5pm and April 10 at 7pm.
+Serenade featured BSA's dancers and musicians was be presented Wednesday, April 9 at 5pm and Thursday, April 10 at 7pm.

 Students got right in the spirit with a visit the first week of school to the National Gallery of Art in Washington, DC to see Diaghilev and the Ballets Russes, 1909–1929: When Art Danced with Music.
 They've since visited the Bakst Theater at the Evergreen Museum and, of course, presented Tchaikovsky's Nutcracker.

-We're grateful to our sponsors BGE, Greenberg Traurig LLP, the Ro and Marius P. Johnson Charitable Legacy, Carol Carter, and the Pierians, Baltimore Chapter for making this event possible!
+We're grateful to our sponsors BGE; Greenberg Traurig LLP; the Ro and Marius P. Johnson Charitable Legacy; Carol Carter and the Pierians, Baltimore Chapter; Linda Weinberg; and Diane Vuocolo for making this event possible!

 Baltimore Magazine selected our first multi-disciplinary project, Appalachian Spring, as one of the best events of 2013!
 B-mag writer John Lewis reviewed the festival in April and summed it up for the "best of" issue. http://www.baltimoremagazine.net/arts/2013/08/best-of-baltimore-arts